Chapter 16 Cross-validation

 16.3 Testing the N400 effect using cross-validation

-We can verify that the likelihood that we fit was appropriate for a hierarchical model that includes an effect of cloze probability as follows:
+Verify the model that was fit; this is a hierarchical model that includes an effect of cloze probability:

 ## n400 ~ c_cloze + (c_cloze | subj) + (c_cloze | item)

 In contrast to the situation with Bayes factor, priors are less critical for cross-validation.
-Priors are only important in cross-validation to the extent that they affect parameter estimation: As we saw previously, very narrow priors can bias the posterior; and unrealistically wide priors can lead to convergence problems.
-The number of samples is also less critical than with Bayes factor, most of the uncertainty in the estimates of the \(\widehat{elpd}\) is due to the number of observations.
+Priors are only important in cross-validation to the extent that they affect parameter estimation: As discussed earlier, very narrow priors can bias the posterior; and unrealistically wide priors can lead to convergence problems.
+The number of samples is also less critical than with Bayes factor; most of the uncertainty in the estimates of the \(\widehat{elpd}\) is due to the number of observations.
 However, a very small number of samples can affect the \(\widehat{elpd}\) because the posterior estimation will be affected by the small sample size.
 We update our previous formula to define a null model as follows:

 16.3.1 Cross-validation with PSIS-LOO